 Jeffrey Gitomer is a prolific sales author and trainer with a robust catalog of books.
 Jeffrey Gitomer’s books tend to be filled with no-nonsense and sometimes irreverent advice about selling, which is needed to succeed in today’s complex and saturated market.
 A book I find particularly useful is The Little Red Book of Selling.

 As a business coach, I frequently see ways that learning the art of the sale can help my clients succeed in their business ventures.
 Regardless of whether you work directly in sales, a grasp of these techniques can help you in all areas of running your business.
 Because guess what?
 We all are salespeople.

 Sales Tips from The Little Red Book of Selling

 Sometimes referred to as the “Red Book of Sales,” The Little Red Book of Selling contains 12.5 actionable tips to help you improve your sales strategy.
 While all of them have merit, here are a few that I think all business people should know.

-- Reduce their risk and you’ll convert selling to buying.
+- Reduce their risk, and you’ll convert selling to buying.
 Risk prevents people from making a purchase.
 If you can reduce the risk, they’re more likely to buy.
-Give out free trials, allow returns, ensure money-back guarantees.
+Give out free trials, allow returns, and ensure money-back guarantees.
 These little things will eliminate your customers’ fears and allow them to clear that final hurdle.

 - Antennas up.
 Opportunity is everywhere.
 Pay attention to your surroundings and use everything at your disposal to succeed.
-A door won’t stay open forever, and it’s important to be ready to go when the right moment falls into your lap.
+A door won’t stay open forever, and it’s essential to be ready to go when the right moment falls into your lap.

 If these tips from The Little Red Book of Selling were a wake-up call for you, click on my contact form for a complimentary coaching call.
 I can help you design and implement a sales system in your business based on the Gitomer sales training method.